-In connection with the Annual Report on Form 10-K for the year ended October 31, 2011 (the "Report") of Limoneira Company (the "Registrant"), as filed with the Securities and Exchange Commission on the date hereof, I, Harold S. Edwards, Director, President and Chief Executive Officer of the Registrant, hereby certify that:
+In connection with the Annual Report on Form 10-K for the year ended October 31, 2012 (the "Report") of Limoneira Company (the "Registrant"), as filed with the Securities and Exchange Commission on the date hereof, I, Harold S. Edwards, Director, President and Chief Executive Officer of the Registrant, hereby certify that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-Registrant.

-Dated this 17th day of January, 2012. Ву: /s/ Harold S. Edwards

-Harold S. Edwards

-Director, President and Chief Executive Officer

-(Principal Executive Officer)
+(2) The information contained in the I Registrant. te information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the egistrant.
+Dated this 14th day y of January, 2013. Ву: /s/ Harold S. Edwards Harold S. Edwards Director, President and Chief Executive Officer (Principal Executive Officer)